koii-network/docs/develop/settlement-layer/running-a-k2-node/system-setup.md

   text="This section provides a guide for how to configure your Ubuntu system" />

-Before continuing with this section you should ensure that your environment is up to date:
+Before continuing with this section you should ensure that your environment is up to date

 ```bash
 sudo apt update